-Sonam Kapoor Says She Is Ready To Do Munna Bhai 3 But There's Condition!
+Sonam Kapoor Says She Is Ready To Do Munna Bhai 3 But There's A Condition!

 Sonam Kapoor On Veere Di Wedding Sequel

 "I am dying to do that film.
 Nobody is more entertaining than Swara and Kareena.
-Shika and me used to constantly look at them and say, 'Hey Ram, kya bol rahe ho'."
+Shikha and me used to constantly look at them and say, 'Hey Ram, kya bol rahe ho'."

 ALSO READ: Ek Ladki Ko Dekha Toh Aisa Laga Box Office Prediction: Will Sonam's Brave Attempt Work Wonders?